As countries begin to welcome travelers again, proof of digital nomad travel insurance for Covid-19 has become an entry requirement for many.

 Travel Medical Insurance as an Entry Requirement

 Times have changed.
-We’re starting to see how the landscape of long-term travel in 2022 and beyond will look.
+We’re starting to see how the landscape of long-term travel will look after the pandemic.
 Purchasing travel medical insurance coverage for a trip is no longer as optional as it once seemed.

 If you turn up at a border without travel medical insurance and immigration officials ask for it, you’ll be refused entry until you purchase a policy on the spot.